How it Works: Peptides for Muscle Growth

 Resistance training: When you lift weights or perform other resistance exercises, you create microscopic tears in your muscle fibers.
 This controlled stress triggers the body’s muscle and tissue repair mechanisms.

-Amino acids as building blocks: Dietary protein is broken down into its building blocks, the amino acids.
+Amino acids as building blocks: Dietary proteins are broken down into their building blocks – amino acids.
 These amino acids, especially the essential ones you can’t produce yourself, become the raw materials for protein compounds.

 Protein synthesis kicks in: After exercise, the body ramps up enhanced protein synthesis to repair the damaged muscle fibers and, more importantly, build them bigger and stronger to handle future stress better.
 This is what leads to increasing muscle growth and strength gains over time.